lurchmath/lde/docs/phase0-structures.md

    that replacing one structure with another will yield a call to `S.wasRemoved()` in the one structure and `S.wasInserted()` in the other.
- * `S.wasChanged()` is a function that the UI will call in a structure if something about the structure changed (such as one of its attributes or the contents of an atomic structure).
+ * `S.wasChanged()` is a function that the UI will call in a structure if one of the structure's computd or external attributes changed.

 ### Unique IDs